romanhemens/metric-service/README.md

     After starting InfluxDB, open the InfluxDB web interface, usually accessible at http://localhost:8086.
     Follow the instructions to create an initial user, organization, and bucket.

-    For development purposes, so you do not have to change the .env that much:

-        - username = admin

-        - pwd = r?geK93T5>Y+iHh

-        - initial_organisation = ag-se-explorviz

-        - initial_bucket = development

-    But you still need to copy the access-token!!!
+    Store your value for the organization and bucket in a file .env-custom, which is ignored by git.

 Obtaining the Access Token

     After completing the setup, InfluxDB will create an access token.
-Copy this token.
+Copy this token in your .env-custom.
+    NOTE: This token is only visible once and cannot be obtained later!!

 Updating Configuration Files

-    Update the .env file of your metric-service with the InfluxDB setup details (URL, token, organization, bucket).
+    Update the .env-custom file of your metric-service with the InfluxDB setup details (URL, token, organization, bucket).

 Restarting the metric-service